 I’m not saying to trust your expert blindly, but if they are trustworthy, listen to them.

 Part 2: Website Conversions

-Let’s say, the social ad is correctly setup, it says the right things and is performing well.
+Let’s say, the social ad is correctly set up, says the right things, and is performing well.
 But you are not getting conversions/sales.
 Now what?

 The ability to convert is the other 50% of the equation.
 Social ads can lead people to your website, but if you’re trying to sell $1,000 screwdrivers when they get there, there’s going to be a problem.
 Or if your website does a poor job of conversion, it’s not the fault of the social ad.

-It’s important to create a landing page or squeeze page correctly to lead to many conversions as possible.
-When the social ad leads that person to the website, it should be informative, uncluttered and have a clear CTA (Call-to-action).
+It’s important to create a landing page or squeeze page correctly to lead to as many conversions as possible.
+When the social ad leads that person to the website, it should be informative, uncluttered, and have a clear CTA (Call-to-action).

 What should happen?